HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

   false claims in emails.

-For a long time these problems have been well known and identified but the general consence was, that we can not do something about it and the impact of these problems is so small, that it does not really matter.
+For a long time these problems have been well known and identified but the general consensus was, that we can not do something about it and the impact of these problems is so small, that it does not really matter.